Interior Finish Calculator Hub: Choose a Tool

 - Measure floor area and note alcoves and fixtures.

-- Convert to boxes and verify packaging coverage.
+- Convert to boxes and build a rough material budget.

 Installing Laminate Flooring in an Irregular Room